DDEfromOR/dlsjshowto/howto.md

 	`let server = restify.createServer({ handleUpgrades: true });`

-- Define the BotFrameworkStreamingAdapter and add a GET endpoint to index.ts with the following code:
+- Still in index.ts define the BotFrameworkStreamingAdapter and add a GET endpoint to index.ts with the following code:

 ```
 const { BotFrameworkStreamingAdapter } = require('botbuilder-streaming-extensions');